Dating Disasters: Saga of A Single Girl - The Game Player

 Prior to us hanging out, he asked me if he could get some girl/dating profile advice.
 I said sure - why not right?
 How bad could it be?

 Next thing I know, he starts sending me shirtless selfies!
+And not just shirtless.
+Like he's only in a towel that is sitting very low on his hips.
 Say what?!
 I wasn't expecting that!
 He sent me a handful of pictures and asked for my honest opinion.
 And, well, it became very clear that I didn't think he was as sexy as he thought he was in these pictures.
 I gave feedback because that's what he said he wanted.
-Some of it may have been brutal or critical, but in my opinion that's what friends do!
+Some of it may have been brutal or critical, but in my opinion, that's what friends do!
 Since we're friends now...

 The Final straw...NOT TAKING NO FOR AN ANSWER